artsandmetaphysics/goodlifeodyssey/_documents/the-iliad.md

 <p>“Poor man, how much you’ve born—pain to break the spirit!”
 (24.503–18)</p>
 </blockquote>

-So, *The Iliad*, is in many ways a poem about the wrath of Achilles, which is lit in Book 1 and only extinguished towards the end of Book 24.
+So, the *Iliad*, is in many ways a poem about the wrath of Achilles, which is lit in Book 1 and only extinguished towards the end of Book 24.

-Some interpret *The Iliad* as a poem about growth and moral progress—Achilles’ god-like wrath is humanized by Priam.
+Some interpret the *Iliad* as a poem about growth and moral progress—Achilles’ god-like wrath is humanized by Priam.
 Others see Achilles’ rage and general attitude as being consistent throughout the book.

 ## War and Violence

-*The Iliad*
+The *Iliad*

 ## Various Thoughts